 Orzo may look similar to rice – and we certainly call it a rice or grain sometimes – but orzo is actually made from Semolina flour, making it a pasta.

 In Italy, it is classified as a pastina, or “little pasta” for its shape and size.
 Pastinas are a category of fine-grain pasta that mimic the shape and size of rice, typically reserved for soups.
 Helpful as though it may seem, orzo shares the same Italian word for barley for its similarity in appearance to the barley grain.
 This has misled a lot of people in the kitchen to believe that orzo is similar to barley.
-Barley doesn’t cook the same as either orzo or long grain rice, so keep this in mind when you’re shopping for the right flavor.
+However, barley doesn’t cook the same as either orzo or long grain rice, so keep this in mind when you’re shopping.

 lebanese rice - healthyish foods